United States Citizenship and Immigration Services: Immigration courts and judges

-The United States immigration courts and immigration judges and the Board of Immigration Appeals which hears appeals from them, are part of the Executive Office for Immigration Review (EOIR) within the United States Department of Justice.
+The United States immigration courts, immigration judges, and the Board of Immigration Appeals, which hears appeals from them, are part of the Executive Office for Immigration Review (EOIR) within the United States Department of Justice.
 (USCIS is part of the Department of Homeland Security.)

 Operations

 Internet presence

-USCIS' official website was redesigned in 2009 and unveiled on September 22, 2009.
+USCIS's official website was redesigned in 2009 and unveiled on September 22, 2009.
 The last major redesign before 2009 was in October 2006.
-The USCIS website now includes a virtual assistant, Emma, who answers questions in English and Spanish.
+The website now includes a virtual assistant, Emma, who answers questions in English and Spanish.

 Inquiry and issue resolution

 USCIS's website contains self-service tools, including a case status checker and address change request form.

 Applicants, petitioners, and their authorized representatives can also submit case inquiries and service requests on USCIS's website.
 The inquiries and requests are routed to the relevant USCIS center or office to process.

 Case inquiries may involve asking about a case that is outside of normal expected USCIS processing times for the form.

 Inquiries and service requests may also concern not receiving a notice, card, or document by mail, correcting typographical errors, and requesting disability accommodations.